These might be the best plant-based biscuits you've ever had. Fluffy, layered, and super buttery!

 The results were, as you can see, GLORIOUS!
 Now, just keep in mind, when I said that these are made with things I always have on hand, I meant that coming from someone who cooks and bakes plant-based nearly 100% of the time.
 My pantry has changed a bit as my lifestyle has.
 Some of these ingredients might seem a bit odd to you at first.
 If you eat plant-based regularly, you'll find yourself using them a lot for the same reasons they're used here.
 FLAVA'.

 One of the secrets of having flaky and layered biscuits is doing a few rounds of dough layering or laminating.
-This includes gently shaping and flattening your dough into a rectangle, cutting into three smaller rectangles, and stacking them.
+This includes gently shaping and flattening your dough into a rectangle - then folding pamphlet style.
 You'll do this laminating method about 3 times in this recipe.
 Watch your dough though.
 We don't want to work the dough too much.
 You'll know if the dough starts to pull back.
 Another not so secret secret is cold butter!
 When the butter melts and the biscuit rises, it creates beautiful little airy pockets.
 When working with a traditional biscuit recipe, keeping the butter cold is already a daunting task.
 One method is to freeze and grate the butter, which I learned from my sweet friend Joy The Baker.
 Thanks, Joy!
 However, this creates a bit of a conundrum when we're working with coconut oil.
 An oil that's slightly solid at room temperature but melts instantly into liquid oil at the touch of a hand.
 When frozen, it's so solid that it can't really be grated and by the time it's soft enough to grate, it's melting from your hands again.
 A solution to our problem was there and I'm happy to say that I found it.

 In this recipe, before you start anything, you'll want to pour your coconut oil into a zippered sandwich bag.
 You'll lay it flat and remove as many air bubbles as possible before zipping it up.
 Then, you'll want to transfer it onto a flat surface and stick it in the freezer!
 That just sounded way more complicated than it actually is.
 Don't worry about it.
 Throw some coconut oil in a bag and lay it flat in the freezer.
 Bada-bing-bada-boom.
 Once the oil is frozen, which should only take about 10 minutes, remove it and use a rolling pin to break it into uneven shards inside the bag.
 Place back into the freezer and pull it out again to break the larger pieces with your hands right before using it.
 Easy Peasy!